Lake Bluff Yacht Club Racing Program and Rules

 A.) Each boat finishing a race and not thereafter retiring or being disqualified, or being granted redress under The Racing Rules of Sailing, shall score points equal to her finishing position.

-B.) For boats that did not start, did not finish, retired, were disqualified, or did not come to the starting area shall be scored as specified in The Racing Rules of Sailing, Scoring, Appendix A, paragraph A9 "RACE SCORES IN A SERIES LONGER THAN A REGATTA".
+B.) For boats that did not start, did not finish, retired, were disqualified, or did not come to the starting area shall be scored as specified in The Racing Rules of Sailing, Scoring, Appendix A. A boat scored Time Limit Expired – TLE will receive points equal to the number of finishers of the race plus two points.
+If a boat has entered any race in a series and finished such race, she shall be scored for the whole series.

-A.) Protests shall be written and lodged with a representative of the Race Committee after the last race of the day and within one hour after the time of the last boat's arrival at the beach.
+A.) Protests shall be written and lodged with a representative of the Sailing Committee after the last race of the day and within one hour after the time of the last boat's arrival at the beach.
+This may be done electronically utilizing US Sailing’s Racing Rules of Sailing app.

 C.) If, in the judgment of the protest committee, they find it unsuitable to judge the protests immediately after the conclusion of racing, the protest committee will reschedule the protest hearing to a later time, but no later than prior to the next series race.